CJ Baker is a published writer who wrote the novel and started the companion podcast An Epic Soundtrack To A Mundane Existence.

 "He is the King; if it hadn't been for Rumble, I would have never picked up a guitar." -- Pete Townsend (The Who inducted in 1990)

-He is inducted in the Rockabilly Hall of Fame, so hopefully the Rock & Roll Hall of Fame will follow suit.
-As a positive sign he was finally nominated in 2014.
+He is inducted into the Rockabilly Hall of Fame, so hopefully, the Rock & Roll Hall of Fame will follow suit.
+As a positive sign, he was finally nominated in 2014 and again in 2018.
+Also in 2018, "Rumble" was inducted into the Hall in the newly instituted Singles category.
+All six of the singles were from artists not currently inducted.

 Jimmy Page Listening To Rumble